-Pro tip 2: If you’re seeing that your spam complaints are high and you’ve followed the tips described in points 1-3, you could try providing an additional unsubscribe link right after your preheader text.
+Pro tip 2: If you’re seeing that your spam complaints are high and you’ve followed the tips described in points 1-3, you could try providing an additional unsubscribe link right after the preheader text inside your email message.

 This may look like a radical move, but it’s better to have more people unsubscribing from your list rather than having them report your messages as spam.

 Note: Our observations suggest that people from particular cultures may have a higher tendency to click the ‘report as spam’ button.
-One of such countries is Russia, which tends to observe the highest average complaint rates as we’ve found in the Email Marketing Benchmarks report.
+One such country is Russia, which tends to observe the highest average complaint rates, as we’ve found in the Email Marketing Benchmarks report.

 Moving your unsubscribe link to the preheader may be your best bet if your target audience shows similar tendencies.

-People get tired and start ignoring your emails.
-They stop engaging with your communication, and because of that, internet service providers (ISPs) such as Gmail move your newsletters to the junk folder.
+Emailing too frequently?
+Recipients get tired and start ignoring your emails.
+They stop engaging with your communication, and because of that, ISPs such as Gmail or Outlook move your newsletters to the junk folder.

-As you can see, neither of these options is good for your email deliverability or your ROI.
+As you can see, neither of these options is good for your inbox placement rates or your return on investment.